Management of Impaired GME Residents

 Scope

-This policy applies to all Graduate Medical Education (GME) residents in Indiana University School of Medicine (IUSM)-sponsored training programs.Policy Statement
+This policy applies to all Graduate Medical Education (GME) residents in Indiana University School of Medicine (IUSM)-sponsored training programs including non-IUSM residents rotating electively through IUSM who provide clinical care in the Clinical Learning Environment.Policy Statement

-IUSM expects and requires all residents to report to work on time and in appropriate mental and physical condition to perform their work.
-It is recommended that all residents practice preventative health management and recognize significant changes in their physical or mental health.
-If there is a concern that it may be affecting their performance in the training program, the resident should review concerns with program leadership.
+IUSM requires all residents to report to work on time and in a mental and physical condition appropriate for the performance of their duties, including maintaining fitness for duty throughout the entire assigned on-call responsibilities.
+It is recommended that all residents practice preventative health management and recognize significant changes in their physical and mental health.
+If their physical and/or mental health may be affecting their performance in the training program, the resident should review their concerns with program leadership.

-Drug dependence or addiction can also contribute to an impaired work performance It is the school’s intent and obligation to provide a drug-free, healthful, and secure work environment that promotes safe and quality patient care.
-The university, the school, and the affiliated hospitals recognize drug dependency as an illness and a major health problem as well as a safety and security issue.
+In addition to mental and/or physical conditions, drug dependence or addiction can also contribute to impaired work performance.
+It is the school’s intent and obligation to provide a drug-free, healthy, and secure work environment that promotes safe and quality patient care.
+The University, the School, and the affiliated hospitals recognize drug dependency as an illness and a major health problem as well as a safety and security issue.
 They also recognize drug usage as a potential health, safety, and security problem.
-IUSM also absolutely prohibits the unlawful manufacture, distribution, dispensation, possession, or use of a controlled substance on university premises or while conducting university business off university premises.
+IUSM absolutely prohibits the unlawful manufacture, distribution, dispensation, possession, or use of a controlled substance on university premises or while conducting university business off university premises.
 Violations of this policy may result in removal from clinical duty and potential termination of employment.

 Reason for Policy

-The purpose of this policy is to address the identification and management of asuspected or confirmed impaired GME resident providing clinical care in any area of the IUSM Clinical Learning Environment, including affiliate hospitals, clinics, or associated clinical practice areas.
+The purpose of this policy is to address the identification and management of a suspected or confirmed impaired GME resident providing clinical care in any area of the IUSM Clinical Learning Environment, including affiliate hospitals, clinics, or associated clinical practice areas.
 It is the intent of this policy to provide a means to recognize impaired resident physicians with the goal of assisting the resident in finding appropriate medical care or rehabilitating the physician and ensuring patient safety.
-Impairment may be due either to suspected substance abuse, physical health or mental health disorder.Procedures
+Impairment may be due to suspected substance use, physical health, mental health disorder, or other concerns.

 Definitions